Kurnat/news-api/README.md

 #Description

-In this application i created a pages like
+In this application, I created  pages like

 ##Home

-This is a main page of application whid path ''
+This is the main page of application whid path ''

 ##News

-This page is using https://newsapi.org/ api and it can see everi users
+This page is using https://newsapi.org/ API and it can see every user

 ##Profile